 In order to understand mortgage amortization, you must understand the difference between paying interest and paying off a loan’s principal balance.

 Through home loan amortization, you’re paying off a mortgage but you’re not just paying back the money you borrowed.
 In fact, when you first begin making mortgage payments, most of your money will go toward paying interest.
-Very little of it will be used to cover the principal balance until you get closer to the bottom of your amortization schedule (we’ll explain what that means below).
+Very little of it will be used to cover the principal balance until you get closer to the bottom of your amortization schedule.

 As a borrower, your goal is to make on-time payments every month so that the principal loan balance gets smaller and smaller and eventually reaches zero.
 With each mortgage payment, you build home equity and own a larger percentage of your house.